Khushil-Modi/Real-Time-Driver-Drowsiness-Detection/README.md

 ## Future Scope:
 In security for vehicles that only authorized people can operate the automobile vehicles respectively.
+This software can be utilized in driving cars in order to avoid accidents

 ## References:
 [1]Facial landmarks with dlib, OpenCV and Python: https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/ <br>